prechelt/typecheck-decorator/README.md

 Instead of a type name, this could of course also be a function call returning a type or the name of a variable that holds a type.
+Such function calls will occur only once at function definition time.
+(Static type checkers may not understand them.)

 Meaning:
 If the annotation declares type ``T``, the argument ``x`` must fulfil ``isinstance(x, T)``, so objects from subclasses of T are acceptable as well.
+This same rule, that subclasses are also acceptable, holds for the other annotation types as well.

 4.2 Predicates as annotations